angular/angular/aio/content/guide/workspace-config.md

 ### Alternate build configurations

 Angular CLI comes with two build configurations: `production` and `development`.
-By default, the `ng build` command uses the `production` configuration, which applies a number of build optimizations, including:
+By default, the `ng build` command uses the `production` configuration, which applies several build optimizations, including:

 *   Bundling files
 *   Minimizing excess whitespace
 *   Removing comments and dead code
-*   Rewriting code to use short, mangled names \(minification\)
+*   Rewriting code to use short, mangled names, also known as minification

-You can define and name additional alternate configurations \(such as `stage`, for instance\) appropriate to your development process.
+You can define and name extra alternate configurations \(such as `stage`, for instance\) appropriate to your development process.
-Some examples of different build configurations are `stable`, `archive`, and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an application.
+Some examples of different build configurations are `stable`, `archive`, and `next` used by Angular.io itself, and the individual locale-specific configurations required for building localized versions of an application.
 For details, see [Internationalization (i18n)][AioGuideI18nCommonMerge].

 You can select an alternate configuration by passing its name to the `--configuration` command line flag.